kosmojs/kosmojs/docs/routing/intro.md

 ## 🛣️ How Directory-Based Routing Works

-The fundamental principle is simple: folder names become path segments in your URLs, and each route requires an `index.ts` file that serves as the actual endpoint or component.
+The fundamental principle is simple: folder names become path segments in your URLs, and each route requires an `index` file that serves as the actual endpoint or component.

 This pattern applies consistently to both API routes (in your `api` directory) and client pages (in your `pages` directory).